 - How we share personal information within the Company Group, with our service providers, and regulators

 - Direct marketing and how you can manage your marketing preferences

 - How we protect and store personal information

 - Legal rights available to help manage your privacy

 - How you can contact us for more support

 We may amend this privacy notice from time to time to keep it up to date with legal requirements and the way we operate our business and will place any updates on this webpage.
 Please regularly check these pages for the latest version of this notice.
 If we make fundamental changes to this privacy notice, we will seek to inform you by notice on our website or by email.

 You might find external links to third party websites on our website.
 This privacy notice does not apply to your use of a third party site.
 You should read the privacy notice on that site.

 Important information about Calisen

-Calisen Group Holdings Limited is the parent company for Lowri Beck Holdings Limited and Calvin Capital UK Limited.
+Calisen Group (Holdings) Limited is the parent company for Lowri Beck Holdings Limited and Calvin Capital UK Limited.
 The Calisen entity responsible for your personal data will be the member of Calisen that originally collects information from or about you.
-This will be explained in separate privacy notices made available when your personal data are first collected by that Calisen entity.
+This will be explained in separate privacy notices when your personal data are first collected by them.